 Alzheimer's disease is a progressive, neurological condition which is thought to be caused by an accumulation of proteins around brain cells.
 This includes beta amyloid which forms plaques and neurofibrillary tangles around brain cells disrupting neuron function.
-More than 90,000 people in Scotland are estimated to have dementia and Alzheimer's disease is the most common form of dementia, accounting for approximately 62% of cases.3
+More than 90,000 people in Scotland are estimated to have dementia and Alzheimer's disease is the most common form of dementia, accounting for approximately 62% of cases.

 Alzheimer's disease progresses through several stages: preclinical, mild cognitive impairment, mild dementia, moderate dementia and severe dementia due to Alzheimer's disease.
 The diagnosis of mild cognitive impairment can be inconsistent due to lack of guidance, and furthermore can be challenging to attribute to Alzheimer's disease as early-stage symptoms can occur in many other clinical conditions.
-Recent Scottish Intercollegiate Guidelines Network (SIGN) guidelines define mild cognitive impairment due to Alzheimer's disease as "concern reflecting a change in cognition by the individual or an informant, with objective evidence of impairment in one or more cognitive domain, but with the preservation of independent functional abilities".
-Patients meeting this definition, in addition to having amyloid beta biomarkers on cerebrospinal fluid (CSF) immunoassay and neuronal injury on positron emission tomography (PET) scan, are the most likely to have mild cognitive impairment due to Alzheimer's disease.3
+Recent Scottish Intercollegiate Guidelines Network (SIGN) guidelines define mild cognitive impairment due to Alzheimer's disease as "concern reflecting a change in cognitive domain, but with the preservation of independent functional abilities".
+Patients meeting this definition, in addition to having amyloid beta biomarkers on cerebrospinal fluid (CSF) immunoassay and neuronal injury on positron emission tomography (PET) scan, are the most likely to have mild cognitive impairment due to Alzheimer's disease.

 Dementia is typically characterised by memory impairment and in Alzheimer's disease is often accompanied by mental and behavioural symptoms.
 The SIGN guideline defines people with mild dementia as possibly able to live independently, but some supervision or support is often required.
-Judgement and problem solving are typically impaired but they may appear unimpaired to those who do not know them well.3
+Judgement and problem solving are typically impaired but they may appear unimpaired to those who do not know them well.